What to present on & sample?

 A roaster can put up a small cupping exercise whether tasting the same coffee(s), or even a triangulation exercise.

-Sample a coffee, or coffees, and have samples of food items that represent the flavor notes of the coffee(s).
+Sample a coffee/tea, or coffees/teas, and have samples of food items that represent the flavor notes of the drink(s).

 - Pairings -